amirgholami/adahessian/README.md

 ## Introduction
 AdaHessian is a second order based optimizer for the neural network training based on PyTorch.
-The library currently supports the training of convolutional neural networks for now and will support transformer based model soon.
+The library supports the training of convolutional neural networks for now and will support transformer-based models soon.

 ## Usage